tomwhartung/jmws_accoutrements/books/1-marketing/3-expanded_outline.md

 If you die without getting your spiritual portrait, no one will ever know what it looks like.

 You cannot answer the questions when you are dead.
-Someone else could answer them for you, but their answers will never be as accurate - it will be only an imitation, not the real thing.
+Someone else could answer them for you, but **their answers will never be as accurate as yours.**

+The result will be only an imitation, not the real thing.

-If you die without getting your spiritual portrait, you will be able to get only an imitation, not the real thing.
+Also, if I die before you get your spiritual portrait, it will be only an imitation, not the real thing.

-I have been doing this for over forty years,
+I have been drawing personalities like this for over forty years.
+When I am gone, someone **might** take an interest and **might** be able to replicate my process, but I am the only person who can create the real thing.

+[Key point: make this stand out so skimmers will be sure to see it.]
-as the ones you can make while we are both still alive.
+The best way to get the most accurate image of your personality is for me to make your spiritual portrait while we are both still alive.

-- Grojas: only way to really preserve your personality
-  - You will never see your personality unless I do it before you die
+#### Insight Into Yourself and others

+Having your spiritual portrait allows you to better understand:

+- Why you do the things you do
+- Where others are coming from
+- Why you relate better to some people - both real and fictional - than to others

+### Are You Just Too Busy - or Afraid of the Unknown?

+My spiritual portraits are reasonably priced, so what do you have to lose?

+For many people, answering a questionnaire may seem like too much work.
+It may bring back unpleasant memories of the quizzes, tests, and exams we suffered through in school.

+But I have another theory: some people are afraid of their own subconscious.

+Some of us are very conscious of our observations and decisions.
+This awareness tends to increase as we get older.

+ notice patterns in how we
+act instinctively and how these observations and decisions affect our relationships.

+Mindfulness is becoming increasingly popular.

+One drawback

-- Fear: are you afraid of your own subconscious?
+Are you afraid of your own subconscious?

-More positive ideas:

-- Understand where others are coming from.
+Regrettably, I feel some people are.

 ## 1. Questions: